ironhack-labs/data-labs/final-project/README.md

 On the first day of your project, you will be planning your project, choosing a data set, downloading and cleaning it, and storing it in a MySQL database.

-To get started, evaluate and choose from one of the following data sets:
+To get started, explore and choose from one of the following data sets:

 * [Telecom Customer Churn Data Set](https://www.kaggle.com/blastchar/telco-customer-churn)
 * [Mental Health in Tech Survey Data Set](https://www.kaggle.com/osmi/mental-health-in-tech-survey)